 We make compost tea from the worm castings from our vermiculture bins.
-We put 10 pounds of worm compost, a half cup of fish emulsion, 3/4 cup seaweed extract, and two cups of molasses in a 55 gallon drum of water from our tilapia tank.
+We put 10 pounds of worm compost, a half cup of fish emulsion, 1/2 cup seaweed extract, and one cup of molasses in a 55 gallon drum of water from our tilapia tank.
 We add aerators and wait 24 hours.
-I then put some of the tea on a slide and check under the microscope to see if it is ready.
-If it is teaming with microbial action I spray it on my vegetables, fruit trees and bare ground where I will be planting soon.
-We also apply it to the pastures, hoping to revive them after the horrendous summer we just went through.
+You can then put some of the tea on a slide and check under the microscope to see if it is teaming with microbial action.
+Then spray it on the vegetables, fruit trees and bare ground before planting.
 Once the tea is made it should be used within a few hours.
 It is a fungicide, deters some bugs and fertilizes the plants.
 It increases the microbial action in the soil and is an excellent foliar feed for any plant.
-We spray in the mornings before the sun hits the plants whenever possible.
+Spray in the mornings before the sun hits the plants whenever possible.

 Here is a formula for making compost tea in a five gallon bucket:

-Put 4 cups of good compost* in the bucket
+Put 4 cups of good fungus rich compost in a cloth paint strainer

 add—1 tablespoon liquid seaweed